xkema/xkema.github.io/_posts/2020-08-28-gpt-s-event-lifecycle.md

 ---
 title: GPT's Event Lifecycle
 excerpt: From requesting ads to counting them as impressions, Google Publisher Tag (GPT) Library triggers a set of events to inform page about current display ad slot statuses.
-This page is a preliminary reading for the demo page I build for this event lifecycle.
+This page is a preliminary reading for the demo page I built for this event lifecycle.
 tags:
   - gpt
   - gpt's event lifecycle